aigis-styleguide/aigis/src/en/Documantation/syntax_highlight.md

   - Documentation/Syntax Highlight
 ---

-Aigis using [atom/highlights](https://github.com/atom/highlights) for highlighting which is used in [Atom Editor](https://atom.io/).
+Aigis using [Prism](http://prismjs.com/) for highlighting.
-So you can choose every [Atom's themes](https://atom.io/themes)!
+So you can download color theme from [prismjs.com/download](http://prismjs.com/download.html).

-Also, you can add syntax highlight support language.
-Please contact us on [pxgrid/aigis-marked#issues](https://github.com/pxgrid/aigis-marked/issues) or send PRs.

 ## Basic Usage